edwinsun98/Competitive-Programming-Templates/README.md

 Templates for competitive programming and convenience.
-Contains frequently used data structures and algorithmns
+Contains frequently used data structures and algorithmns.